gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 ### API

-`ETCDOperatorTask` is the new custom resource that will be introduced.
+`EtcdOperatorTask` is the new custom resource that will be introduced.
 This API will be in `v1alpha1` version and will be subject to change.
 We will be respecting [Kubernetes Deprecation Policy](https://kubernetes.io/docs/reference/using-api/deprecation-policy/).

 ```yaml
 apiVersion: druid.gardener.cloud/v1alpha1